-Los Angeles, CA — Now at Materials & Applications is New York-based architect Edmund Ming-Yip Kwong’s newest installation, Project S’More: small is more.
-Constructed around ideas of how architecture facilitates community, Kwong ‘s work challenges the waste and individual heroism of contemporary starchitect driven architecture with a largely volunteer built structure that celebrates social connectivity and responsibility though its materials, production, and program.
+Now at the M&A Courtyard is New York-based architect Edmund Ming-Yip Kwong’s newest installation, Project S’More: small is more.
+Constructed around ideas of how architecture facilitates community, Kwong‘s work challenges the waste and individual heroism of contemporary starchitect driven architecture with a largely volunteer built structure that celebrates social connectivity and responsibility through its materials, production, and program.

 The broader architectural applications have the potential to green the building industry.
 With a traditional solid wood frame building, one and a half times more wood is wasted than is used.
 The majority of this yield is derived from the production process, in which the lumber is cored from the log.
 Because plywood is a veneer, unrolled from the log, nine to ten times more usable wood is produced, and thus there is the possibility of using a material that puts less strain on our natural resources.